mreetz/bird-call-detector/README.md

 DEBUG = False  # set to True for debug WAV capture
 ```

+To determine what capabilities you have with your hardware, use test_microphones.py and test_microphone_sample_rate.py for assistance.

 #### For Remote MariaDB, update the database connection in birdnet_pi_realtime.env:
 ```python